ethyca/fidesops/docs/fidesops/docs/guides/email_communications.md

 ## Prerequisites

-At the moment, Fidesops only supports configuring with Mailgun, so you'll need a pre-existing Mailgun account to get up and running with email communications.
+Fidesops currently supports Mailgun for email integrations.
+Ensure you register or use an existing Mailgun account in order to get up and running with email communications.

-In Mailgun, you'll need to generate an API Key.
+1. Generate a Mailgun Domain Sending Key

+    Follow the [Mailgun documentation](https://documentation.mailgun.com/en/latest/api-intro.html#authentication-1) to create a new Domain Sending Key for fidesops.

+    !!!
+Note
-When you sign up for Mailgun, a primary account API key is generated.
-This key allows you to perform all CRUD operations via API endpoints across all sending domains.
+        Mailgun automatically generates a **primary account API key** when you sign up for an account.
+This key allows you to perform all CRUD operations via Mailgun's API endpoints, and for any of your sending domains.
+For security purposes, using a new **domain sending key** is recommended over your primary API key.

-For this reason, we recommend setting up a `domain sending key` in Mailgun for use in Fidesops.
-A `domain sending key` only allows for sending messages via one domain.
-Visit the [Mailgun Authentication Docs](https://documentation.mailgun.com/en/latest/api-intro.html#authentication-1) for more information on setting up this domain sending API key.

 ## Configuration

-### Create email config
+### Create the email configuration

 ```json title="<code>POST api/v1/email/config"
 {